About Us

 Where Art Meets PeopleWe're an innovative, freely accessible art space that bridges worlds, expands horizons, and connects isolated cultural spheres through unforgettable encounters.
 At Artium, we believe art and culture unite.
 From music to visual and performing arts, there's something for everyone.
 Just step in.

-Our exhibition programme is shaped by long-term artistic direction and developed in collaboration with experienced curators.
+Our exhibition program is shaped by long-term artistic direction and developed in collaboration with experienced curators.
 Artium complements the story of the KKCG group, a story built on the ability to seize opportunities with courage and foresight.
 The same approach is offered to artists.
 Artium is a unique exhibition space that demands a thoughtful response — in the selection of works, their placement, and the form of presentation, including possible site-specific installations.
 All of this offers visitors fresh perspectives and exceptional experiences.

 Štěpánka and Karel Komárek